swyoung/swyoung.github.io/_pages/cv.md

 #### 2025
 <ul>
+	<li>“Values-driven AI in Libraries and Archives: Introducing the Viewfinder Toolkit,” co-authored with Sara Mannheimer, Jason A. Clark, Yasmeen Shorish, Hannah Scates Kettler, Bonnie Sheehey, Doralyn Rossmann, and Natalie Bond and co-presented with Sara Mannheimer, Jason A. Clark, Yasmeen Shorish, and Hannah Scates Kettler.
+Digital Library Federation (DLF) Forum.
+Denver, CO.
+August 2025.*</li>
 	<li>“Trusting the Process: Tools and Techniques for Participatory Design in Libraries.”
 User Experience in Libraries (UXLibs).
 Liverpool, UK.
 June 2025.†</li>
+	<li>“Viewfinder: A Toolkit for Values-driven AI in Libraries & Archives,” co-authored with Sara Mannheimer, Jason A. Clark, Yasmeen Shorish, Hannah Scates Kettler, Bonnie Sheehey, Doralyn Rossmann, and Natalie Bond and co-presented with Sara Mannheimer and Bonnie Sheehey.
+Tribal College Librarians Institute.
+Bozeman, MT.
+June 2025.</li>
 	<li>“Large-Scale Research, Data Sovereignty, Ethics and AI.”
 Roundtable discussion co-moderated with Kristen Intemann, Nick Lux, and Sara Mannheimer.
 Symposia on Large-Scale Research: The Future of Research in the Age of AI.
 Bozeman, MT.
-March 28, 2025.</li>
+March 28, 2025.†</li>
 	<li>“Implementing Co-Design: Tools and Methods.”
 Presentation for <em>Community Co-Design: How to Collaborate with Your Community to Build Programs and Services</em>, an online course hosted by Library Journal.
 March 11, 2025.†</li>
 	<li>“Trust the Process: Tools and Techniques for Library Co-Design.”
 Workshop presented to the Catalyst Leadership Development of the California Libraries Learn (CALL) Academy.
 March 4, 2025.†</li>
 	<li>“An Ethical Reflection Aid for Implementing AI in Libraries and Archives,” co-authored and co-presented with Sara Mannheimer.
 Network of the National Library of Medicine (NNLM), Health Bytes with Region 3 Webinar Series.
 February 2025.†</li>